 It's our 5th Anniversary!

 To celebrate this important milestone, the series will feature our most incredible and diverse lineup of world-class artists to date.
 From October through March, the OXFORD hotel will welcome six exciting acts, plus a 7th special CD release show, that you can't miss.
-Click here for the line up, their bios and show dates and times.
+Click here or scroll down for the line up, their bios and show dates and times.